 - Nowhere in this city will you find such a beautiful garden.

 - He lives quite far from the office.

 - I would like to sit near a window.

 Adverbs of manner

-An adverb which tells us how an action is done, will be done, or has been done is called an adverb of manner.
+An adverb that tells us how an action is done will be done, or has been done is called an adverb of manner.

 - He arranged the books neatly on the shelf.

 - You have done well in all the matches.

 - He laughed happily.